Logical Message Passing Networks with One-hop Inference on Atomic Formulas: Closed-form Logical Messages for KG Representations

 \textbf{Simplification with reciprocal relations.} We simplify the four construction tasks into two tasks by introducing reciprocal relations.
 For each relation $r\in \relation$, the reciprocal relation is $r^{-1}\in \relation^{-1}$ but in the reversed direction.
 By introducing reciprocal relations $r^{-1}$ and training their embeddings $\vr^{-1}$, the one-hop inference in the tail-to-head direction can be rewritten in the head-to-tail direction.
 Specifically, we have

 Introducing reciprocal relations is shown to improve the performances of the link prediction tasks~\citep{Ruffinelli2020You}.
-We assume that the reciprocal relation embedding can be obtained, no matter be separately trained or anaalytically derived from the originam relation embedding, such as ComplEx discussed in Appendix~\ref{app:complex}.
+We assume that the reciprocal relation embedding can be obtained, irrespective of being separately trained or analytically derived from the original relation embedding, such as ComplEx discussed in Appendix~\ref{app:complex}.
 Then, it suffices to construct the closed-form solution for $\rho(\vh, \vr, h2t, 0)$ and $\rho(\vh, \vr, h2t, 1)$, and the rest two types of logical messages are naturally defined with reciprocal relation embeddings.

 Then we construct the closed-form $\rho(\vh, \vr, h2t, 0)$ and $\rho(\vh, \vr, h2t, 1)$ for two types of KG embeddings, characterized by their scoring functions.
 We emphasize that the derivations below are only approximate estimations to keep the closed-form expression as simple as possible.
 However, empirical results show that these simple and approximate closed-form solutions can already be used in LMPNN.